pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 ![Cassandra Mapping](cassandra.png)

-After learning about partitioning, and seeing the Cassandra API, you might be thinking that Cosmos DB is basically managed Cassandra.
+After learning about partitioning and seeing the Cassandra API, you might think Cosmos DB is basically managed by Cassandra.
 And there are some key similarities.
 In many ways, Cosmos DB is Cassandra-inspired, but there are key differences.

 ### How Cosmos DB and Cassandra relate:

-1. **Partitioning**: Both use logical partition keys to distribute data across nodes for scalability.
-Cassandra requires manual management, while Cosmos DB automates partitioning and scaling—reducing operational burden, though at the cost of flexibility.
+1. **Partitioning**: Both use logical partition keys for scalability to distribute data across nodes.
+Cassandra requires manual management, while Cosmos DB automates partitioning and scaling, reducing operational burdens, though at the cost of flexibility.
 2. **Tunable Consistency**: Like Cassandra, Cosmos DB offers tunable consistency but expands on it with five levels: Strong, Bounded Staleness, Session, Consistent Prefix, and Eventual—allowing finer control over consistency vs. performance.

 ### Key Differences

-1. **Cassandra API**: Though Cosmos DB offers a Cassandra API, it’s not running Cassandra under the hood.
-So while the API is familiar, the system behaves differently, especially in terms of performance.
+1. **Cassandra API**: Though Cosmos DB offers a Cassandra API, it's not running Cassandra under the hood.
+So, while the API is familiar, the system behaves differently, especially in terms of performance.

-2. **Operational Complexity**: Cassandra gives full control over nodes and replication but requires hands-on management.
+2. **Operational Complexity**: Cassandra gives complete control over nodes and replication but requires hands-on management.
 Cosmos DB automates these tasks, offering hands-off operations while maintaining high availability, making it easier to manage at scale.

 ### When to Use

 - **Cassandra**: Use when you need control and can manage partitioning and scaling manually.
 - **Cosmos DB**: Use when you want hands-off scalability and a fully managed service with the option to use Cassandra-like APIs.

-So use Cassandra when you need full control over partitioning and scaling and are prepared to manage infrastructure manually.
+So use Cassandra when you need complete control over partitioning and scaling and are prepared to manage infrastructure manually.
 Opt for Cosmos DB when you want a hands-off managed service that handles the operational complexity for you, even if you're using the familiar Cassandra API.

 ## Dynamo DB Vs Cosmos DB

-After comparing Cosmos DB to Cassandra, it’s natural to think of DynamoDB next.
+After comparing Cosmos DB to Cassandra, it's natural to think of DynamoDB next.
 Like Cosmos DB, DynamoDB is fully managed and Dynamo-inspired, but being part of AWS, it operates differently from both Cassandra and Cosmos DB, especially in terms of operational simplicity and pricing.

 ## Managed Operations

-DynamoDB and Cosmos DB both take away the ops overhead away that you'd get with Cassandra.
+DynamoDB and Cosmos DB remove the ops overhead you'd get with Cassandra.
 If Cassandra gives you full control over nodes and partitioning, DynamoDB and Cosmos DB automate much of the complexity behind the scenes.
-With DynamoDB, you don’t have to manually manage shards or replication—AWS handles that for you, just like Cosmos DB on Azure.
+With DynamoDB, you don't have to manually manage shards or replication—AWS handles that for you, just like Cosmos DB on Azure.

-And also both databases rely heavily on partition keys for data distribution.
+Both databases also rely heavily on partition keys for data distribution.
 In DynamoDB, choosing the right partition key is critical to avoid hot spots, just like you need a well-thought-out partition key in Cosmos DB to balance the load across physical partitions.
-But where DynamoDB allows you to toggle between on-demand and provisioned capacity to manage scaling, Cosmos DB simply auto-scales as your traffic grows, offering a more seamless experience if you’re willing to pay for it.
+But where DynamoDB allows you to toggle between on-demand and provisioned capacity to manage scaling, Cosmos DB simply auto-scales as your traffic grows, offering a more seamless experience if you're willing to pay for it.

 ## Consistency Models: Simple vs Flexible

 While Cassandra offers tunable consistency, DynamoDB simplifies this down to just two options: eventual consistency (default) or strong consistency.
-It’s enough for many use cases, but Cosmos DB follows Cassandra in overing many levels of consistency ranging from strong to eventual.
-One level, Session level consistency, seems both unique to Cosmos and useful.
+It's enough for many use cases, but Cosmos DB follows Cassandra in covering many levels of consistency ranging from strong to eventual.
+One level, Session level consistency, seems both unique to Cosmos and valuable.
 This makes Cosmos DB more attractive if you need to fine-tune consistency for globally distributed applications.

 ## Cosmos DB vs Dynamo DB Costs

 Again, using some back-of-the-napkin math, DynamoDB in provisioned Mode is significantly more cost-effective than Cosmos DB for the same workload with 10 kb document sizes.
-For a scenario with 500 reads/sec, 50 writes/sec, and 10 KB document size, DynamoDB costs about $392.10/month compared to Cosmos DB’s $1,567.70/month.
-With smaller document sizes, the cost difference is less but still Dynamo has the edge.
-On the pro Cosmos side, Cosmos DB adjusts throughput and partitions as your data and traffic grow, ensuring seamless scaling without manual intervention, it just costs more.
+For a scenario with 500 reads/sec, 50 writes/sec, and 10 KB document size, DynamoDB costs about $392.10/month compared to Cosmos DB's $1,567.70/month.
+With smaller document sizes, the cost difference is less, but still, Dynamo has the edge.
+On the pro-Cosmos side, Cosmos DB adjusts throughput and partitions as your data and traffic grow, ensuring seamless scaling without manual intervention; it just costs more.

 | **Service**         | **Workload** (500 reads/sec, 50 writes/sec) | **3 KB Document Size**  | **10 KB Document Size**  | **Key Difference**                   |
 |---------------------|--------------------------------------------|-------------------------|--------------------------|---------------------------------------|